World Reacts to Donald Trump, First Lady Melania Trump Coronavirus Diagnosis

 — Yuli Edelstein 🇱 יולי אדלשטיין (@YuliEdelstein) October 2, 2020

-There was plenty of support closer to home:
+There was plenty of backing for a swift recovery closer to home:

 My husband Abraham and I offer our best wishes and aloha to President @realDonaldTrump and the First Lady @FLOTUS and praying for their speedy recovery.
 We also send our best wishes to Ivanka, Tiffany, Donald Trump Jr., Eric, and Barron during this difficult time. #TrumpHasCovid